Ownfos/mylang/README.md

 #### Note: the main executable currently prints the AST after syntax analysis

 # TODO
-- [ ] Find a way to handle type coercion (Yes/No, result type)
+- [ ] Find a better way to handle type coercion (Yes/No, result type)
-- [ ] Make a factory method for primitive types
 - [ ] Check argument types on function call
 - [ ] Check return expr type with function signature
 - [ ] Check if member name is valid on MemberAccessExpr